nehadhiman09/Neha-Phase-2-Nisha/README.md

 ### Academy -
-Academy dashboard is accessed with a preset username and password
+Academy dashboard is accessed with a present username and password

 ### Technologies
 Frontend - HTML